npolar/api.npolar.no/external/cls.fr/arctic-fox/README.md

-# Arctic fox GPS tracking data management
+# Arctic fox tracking data management

 This file contains behind-the-scenes documentation of the data flow of Arctic fox position data.
 For information on how to access the data, visit the [Tracking Arctic fox API](https://github.com/npolar/api.npolar.no/wiki/Tracking-Arctic-fox-API) wiki.